seL4/docs/Debugging_guide.md

 GDB.
 You should either pass a binary of the seL4 kernel if you intend on debugging seL4 itself or the userspace application if you intend on debugging an application on seL4.
-Note that your binary needs to include debugging information ("-g" flag to GCC; "Toolchain Options" -&gt; "Emit debugging information" in the seL4 build configuration) if you want GDB to show you C source code while debugging.
+Note that your binary needs to include debugging information ("-g" flag to GCC; "Toolchain Options" -> "Emit debugging information" in the seL4 build configuration) if you want GDB to show you C source code while debugging.
 In this example we're going to debug the seL4 kernel that has been built in debug mode: